EliasSchlie/FasterScienceAI/packages/source_digestion_agent/src/source_digestion_agent/templates/system_prompt.md

 [Links](don't_edit_and_ignore)

 ## Notes
-- Some proposition made by the source [[Link to the corresponding proposition note(often exactly the same phrsing as the text before, but needs to be separate so the source stays unchanged even if the title of the proposition is changed later based on new evidence)|↗️]]
+- Some proposition made by the source [[p/Link to the corresponding proposition note(often exactly the same phrsing as the text before, but needs to be separate so the source stays unchanged even if the title of the proposition is changed later based on new evidence)|↗️]]
-- Some other proposition found in the source [[Link to the proposition note of this clain|↗️]]
+- Some other proposition found in the source [[p/Link to the proposition note of this clain|↗️]]
     - [p] an argument for this proposition made in the source
     - [c] an argument against this proposition made in the source
 - Short description of something they document in the source (e.g. experimental results...)
-    - [>] Proposition following from this finding [[Link to the proposition note of this clain|↗️]]
+    - [>] Proposition following from this finding [[p/Link to the proposition note of this clain|↗️]]
         - [c] argument made against this in the source
 - ...
 ...